 Against

-similar or slightly lower levels of muscle damage compared to conventional resistance training, while achieving comparable hypertrophy
+Variable resistance training induces similar or slightly lower levels of muscle damage compared to conventional resistance training, while producing comparable levels of muscle hypertrophy, indicating that muscle growth can occur with reduced tissue disruption.

 20